Ukraine's need for more weapons major focus as defense ministers meet | Technology

 Ukraine's need for more weapons major focus as defense ministers meet

-Dozens of defense ministers from NATO and other parts of the world are expected to discuss weapon deliveries to Ukraine on Wednesday in Brussels, U.S. officials said, as Kyiv calls for a significant increase in arms to help hold off Russian troops in eastern Ukraine.
-The battle for Sievierodonetsk - a city of barely more than 100,000 people before the war - is now the biggest fight in Ukraine as the conflict has shifted into a punishing war of attrition.

-Dozens of defense ministers from NATO and other parts of the world are expected to discuss weapon deliveries to Ukraine on Wednesday in Brussels, U.S. officials said, as Kyiv calls for a significant increase in arms to help hold off Russian troops in eastern Ukraine.
+Dozens of defense ministers from NATO countries and other parts of the world are expected on Wednesday to discuss weapons deliveries to Ukraine, U.S. officials said, as Kyiv seeks a significant increase in arms to help fend off Russian forces.

 "I expect we'll see the whole range here.
 So not just air defense, but I think people will be looking at, you know, if they provided tanks, that's something they could be looking for," Lewis said That could include tanks made by General Dynamics Corp or air defense systems from companies like Lockheed Martin or Raytheon Technologies.